e-heller/fastavro/README.md

 If you decide to modify any `fastavro/*.pyx` file, then you will
 require:

 1. [Cython][cython_pypi] to regenerate the C files
 2. Some kind of C compiler like `gcc` on Unix-y platforms

-> *Note:* I have tested and successfully compiled with MSVC on Windows.
+   > Note: I have also tested and successfully compiled with MSVC on Windows.

 Rebuilding the C extensions is easy.
 First, regenerate the C files.
 With the provided Makefile, you can just type `make cfiles`, which